oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 In the first year of SMLL softball, 2023, we used age-based divisions to align with nearby fastpitch youth leagues that use softball's more conventional 2-year groupings.
-We're considering expanding each division in 2024 to create larger Minor and Major divisions and facilitate a strong Junior team.
+We expanding each division in 2024 to create larger Minor and Major divisions and facilitate a strong Junior team.

 ### 2024+